finos/community/governance/README.md

 ## Membership

 FINOS is a membership organization within the [Linux Foundation](http://linuxfoundation.org/).
 We have four tiers of corporate membership (Platinum, Gold, Silver and Associate), each with different rights and obligations under the Foundation's [Charter](Charter.pdf).
-Please refer to the FINOS website for more information on [FINOS members and membership benefits](https://www.finos.org/membership-benefits).
+Please refer to the FINOS website for more information on [FINOS members and membership benefits](https://www.finos.org/membership-benefits) or reach out to [membership@finos.org](mailto:membership@finos.org).

 Individuals who have made significant contributions to FINOS projects can join our [Individual Supporter program](Individual-Supporter-Program.md) to be recognized for their contributions and receive certain members-only benefits.